fl101/awardfares-blog/_posts/2024-01-12-sas-eurobonus-conscious-traveler.md

 sitemap: false
 ---

 In response to growing environmental concerns, Scandinavian Airlines (SAS) has revamped its EuroBonus program, aligning it with sustainable travel practices.
-This initiative is called [**EuroBonus Conscious Traveler**](https://www.flysas.com/en/eurobonus/conscious-traveler/), is set to launch in January 2024, and it represents a significant shift in the airline's approach, moving beyond traditional loyalty programs to embrace environmental responsibility.
+This initiative is called [**EuroBonus Conscious Traveler** (read more here)](https://www.flysas.com/en/eurobonus/conscious-traveler/), is set to launch in January 2024, and it represents a significant shift in the airline's approach, moving beyond traditional loyalty programs to embrace environmental responsibility.

 With this movement, SAS not only rewards its customers but also contributes to the global effort to address climate change.
 As the program evolves, it is expected to inspire both travelers and other companies to consider the environmental implications of their travel choices, fostering a more sustainable future.